pipecat-ai/pipecat-ai.github.io/docs/getting-started.md

 If all goes well, you should see another participant join the room, greet you by name, and disconnect.

-Next, we'll talk about the architecture of Daily AI, and build your first chatbot!
+Next, we'll talk about the architecture of Daily AI bots, so you can build your own!